libgdx/packr/README.md

 This configuration will unpack `rt.jar`, remove all the listed packages and classes in `com.sun.*` and `sun.*`, then repack `rt.jar` again.
 By default, the JRE uses zero-compression on its JAR files to make application startup a little faster, so this step will reduce the size of `rt.jar` substantially.

-Then, rhino.jar (about 1.1MB) and, in case of a Windows JRE, all executable files in `jre/bin/` and the folder `jre/bin/client/` will be removed.
+Then, rhino.jar (about 1.1 MiB) and, in the JRE for Windows case, all executable files in `jre/bin/` and the folder `jre/bin/client/` will be removed.

 Packr comes with two such configurations out of the box, [`soft`](./Packr/src/main/resources/minimize/soft).
 The `hard` profile removes a few more files, and repacks some additional JAR files.